nandrasaputra/Covid19ID/README.md

 * <a href='https://www.linkedin.com/in/nandra-saputra-b90b78157/'>LinkedIn</a> Account

 ## Download Application - APK File
-This app require Android 5.0 - Lolipop or higher to run, <a href='http://www.bit.ly/CovidDownload'>Download Link</a>
+This app require Android 5.0 - Lolipop or higher to run, Please check release section to download the APK file.

 ## License